 VirtualBox is available as a standard Solaris package.
-Download the VirtualBox SunOS package which includes both the 32-bit and 64-bit versions of VirtualBox.
+Download the VirtualBox SunOS package which includes the 64-bit versions of VirtualBox.
 The installation must be performed as root and from the global zone as the VirtualBox installer loads kernel drivers which cannot be done from non-global zones.
 To verify which zone you are currently in, execute the zonename command.
 Execute the following commands:

-gunzip -cd VirtualBox-4.3.12-SunOS.tar.gz | tar xvf -
+gunzip -cd VirtualBox-4.3.18-SunOS.tar.gz | tar xvf -